Learn to Hunt

 An individual NPDES permit is only applicable to one discharger and is issued for a specific discharge.
 Only one individual permit will be issued to a facility.
 If a discharger has an existing individual NPDES permit, that permit will be modified to include its storm water outfalls.

 All storm water dischargers are eligible to apply for an individual NPDES permit.
-Applicants applying for an individual permit must complete DNR Industrial Application Form 1, Form 2F, and Form 5.
+Applicants applying for an individual permit must complete Iowa DNR Industrial Application Form 1, Form 2F, and Form 5.
 Additional forms may be required if storm water is mixed with non-process waste water (Form 2); process waste water from existing sources (Form 3); or process waste water from new sources (Form 4).
-To access these forms, refer to the NPDES Application Forms page.
+These forms are available on the NPDES Application Forms page.

-If a discharge has a federal effluent limit, only a five year individual permit can be issued for the discharge.
+If a discharge has a federal effluent limit, only a five year individual permit can be issued.
 The five year permit fee for an individual storm water NPDES permit is $1250.00.

 A storm water discharger may apply for coverage under a general permit.
 General permits are NPDES permits that contain the terms and conditions of a permit for a certain class of facilities.
 General permits are not specific to any one discharger; rather, the general permit identifies which dischargers may be eligible for coverage under the general permit.

-To view IDNR's storm water general permits, please refer to the the Permits, Guidance & Application Forms page.
+The general permits can be viewed on the Permits, Guidance & Application Forms page.

 The storm water general permits are applicable to discharges composed of only storm water.
 Mixtures of storm water and non-storm water where the non-storm water would require an individual NPDES permit are not covered by Iowa's storm water general permits (refer to the specific general permit for additional details).
 In addition, discharges which have a federal effluent limit may not be covered by a storm water general permit.

-Dischargers who apply for coverage under a general permit must complete and submit a Notice of Intent (NOI) to IDNR.
+Dischargers who apply for coverage under a general permit must complete and submit a Notice of Intent (NOI) to the Iowa DNR.
 An instruction sheet titled "How To File A Complete Notice Of Intent" is available to assist dischargers.
 The instruction sheet explains how to provide the following 3 elements of a complete NOI:

-Please refer to the Permits, Guidance & Application Forms page for the general storm water permit NOI and instructions.
-To submit an NOI online, please use the Online Storm Water General Permit Application.
+To submit an NOI online, use the Online Storm Water General Permit Application.

 The following fee options are available for coverage under an NPDES storm water General Permit:

-When a storm water discharger submits a complete Notice of Intent and fee to the IDNR, the discharger is agreeing to meet the terms and conditions of the general permit.
+When a storm water discharger submits a complete Notice of Intent and fee to the Iowa DNR, the discharger is agreeing to meet the terms and conditions of the general permit.